aileen-byte/Team14/personal statements/Phillippa.md

 One mistake I made early on was writing the branch testbench before the rest of the pipeline was ready.
 Key modules hadn’t been implemented yet, so the testbench produced misleading errors and quickly became outdated as the design evolved.
 When I revisited it, most of the signals no longer matched the CPU, so I scrapped it and focused on writing dedicated CU and ALU testbenches instead.
 I also wrote my testbenches in System Verilog instead of C++.

 One conceptual mistake I made was how I thought about instruction memory.
 I implemented it as logic [31:0] memory[0:255] indexed by PC[31:2].
-In reality, RISC-V is byte-addressed and little-endian – my module was just a simplified, word-addressed module.
+In reality, RISC-V is byte-addressed and little-endian – my module was a word addressed module.

 The main mistake I made while debugging was not reading the Harris and Harris textbook carefully before I started.
 That meant I overcomplicated the design and added unnecessary logic that later had to be removed.
 If I’d spent a bit of time up front really understanding what the textbook expected, I would have saved a lot of time.
 Instead, I ended up misdiagnosing issues that actually had simple fixes.